-361 362 5.3 MAIN RESULT
+5.3 MAIN RESULT

-Results on Original Data: We trained all models on DeepFakeVox-HQ and tested them across two benchmarks: our test set and ASVspoof2019, as shown in Table 2.
-Our method achieved state-of the-art results across both benchmarks.
-Compared with RawNet3, our method shows improvements of 7.8% F1 score on DeepFakeVox-HQ (test), 1.1% F1 score on ASVspoof2019.
+Results on Original Data: We trained all models on DeepFakeVox-HQ and tested them across three benchmarks: our test set, ASVspoof2019, and WaveFake, as shown in Table 2.
+Our method achieved state-of-the-art results across all three benchmarks.
+Compared with RawNet3, our method shows improvements of 7.7% points on DeepFakeVox-HQ (test), 8.4% points on ASVspoof2019, and 0.1% points on WaveFake.